johnlauer/serial-port-json-server/README.md

 baudrates | | List common baudrates such as 2400, 9600, 115200
-restart | | Restart the serial port JSON server exit | | Exit the serial port JSON server memstats | | Send back data on the memory usage and garbage collection performance broadcast string | broadcast my data | Send in this command and you will get a message reflected back to all connected endpoints.
+restart | | Restart the serial port JSON server exit | | Exit the serial port JSON server fro | fro COM 1.5 | Multiplies the current feed rate by the value passed in for the specific serial port.
+(This is specific to Gcode, so if using SPJS for non-Gcode work this command won't mean much.) memstats | | Send back data on the memory usage and garbage collection performance broadcast string | broadcast my data | Send in this command and you will get a message reflected back to all connected endpoints.
 This is useful for communicating with all connected clients, i.e. in a CNC scenario is a pendant wants to ask the main workspace if there are any settings it should know about.
 For example send in "broadcast this is my custom cmd" and get this reflected back to all connected sockets {"Cmd":"Broadcast","Msg":"this is my custom cmd\n"}
 version | | Get the software version of SPJS that is running